spike-project/spike/README.md

    a small utility to choose either for regular Matplotlib display of fake no-effect display (for tests)
 - File
    Importers for various file format for spectrometry, as well as the HDF5 SPIKE native format.
+- plugins
+   Tools automatically plugged in NPK kernel : display utilities, urQRd algorithm and various other tools.
 - Miscellaneous
    "en vrac"
 - Visu